-Using dyed coffee filters, this candy corn project makes a fun door hanging for Halloween!
+Using dyed coffee filters, this candy corn project is such a fun door hanging for Halloween!

 For some reason, I kind of skipped right over fall and into Halloween decorations this year.
 And then there is my porch that still looks like summer…I need to get some mums planted out there before it’s too late!